Geethen/geeforec.github.io/content/post/practical-1.md

 **Practical 1 Exercise**

 Repeat this practical but use the Landsat-8 dataset.
 Produce a false colour image using the near infra-red band for a region in your country.
-Hint: the band names for Landsat-8 and Sentinel-2 satellites are different.
-Explore the dataset metadata to find the correct band names.
+Hint: the band names and the metadata labels for cloud cover for Landsat-8 and Sentinel-2 satellites are different.
+Explore the metadata to find the correct band names.

 ```js
 ee.ImageCollection("LANDSAT/LC08/C01/T1_SR");